Thick Forests: Thick forests

 \begin{proof} Suppose $G$ is a thick forest and $H\in\thin G$.
-Then $G$t is a thick bipartite graph, so must have a 2-colouring satisfying \ref{item:monochromatic}.
+Then $G$ is a thick bipartite graph, so must have a 2-colouring satisfying \ref{item:monochromatic} by Lemma~\ref{lem:thickB}.
 It must satisfy~\ref{item:longholes} by Lemma~\ref{lem:holesantiholes}.
-Also, by Lemma~\ref{lem:prop10}, any 4-hole must lie in a thick edge, so it must have the cobipartite colouring (see Fig.~\ref{fig:C4col}), and cannot have the alternating colouring.
+Also, by Prop.~\ref{prop10}, any 4-hole must lie in a thick edge, so it must have the cobipartite colouring (see Fig.~\ref{fig:C4col}), and cannot have the alternating colouring.
 Hence \ref{item:alternating} is satisfied.

 Conversely, if $G$ has a 2-colouring satisfying~\ref{item:monochromatic}, that is, a 2-subcolouring, it is a thick bipartite graph.
 Also $H$ cannot have a triangle or odd hole.
-If $H$ has a $k$-hole, $G$ has hole of size $k\leq\ell\leq2k$, by alternately using an edge of $G$ in a thick edge and an edge of $G$ in a thick vertex, if necessary.
+If $H$ has a $k$-hole, $G$ has hole of size $k\leq\ell\leq2k$, by alternately using an edge of $G$ in a link and an edge of $G$ in a node, if necessary.
 Thus any hole must have $k\leq 4$, or~\ref{item:longholes} would be contradicted.
 Thus we have only to consider the case where $G$ has a 4-hole.
 The only 2-colouring of a 4-hole not ruled out by \ref{item:monochromatic} and \ref{item:alternating} is the cobipartite colouring.
-But a 4-hole of $G$ with this colouring must lie in a thick edge since its monochromatic edges must lie in two different thick vertices and its dichromatic edges must lie in the edge set connecting them.
+But a 4-hole of $G$ with this colouring must lie in a link since its monochromatic edges must lie in two different nodes and its dichromatic edges must lie in the edge set connecting them.
 Thus $H$ can have no triangles or holes and must be a forest. \end{proof} \begin{cor} A chordal graph is 2-subcolourable if and only if it is a thick forest. \end{cor} \begin{proof} If $G$ is chordal conditions~\ref{item:longholes} and~\ref{item:alternating} of Theorem~\ref{thm:forestcol} are automatically satisfied, since then there are no 4-holes or longer in $G$.
-Condition~\ref{item:monochromatic} is equivalent to a $G$ having a 2-subcolouring. \end{proof} Thus the graph class considered in~\cite{Stacho1,Stacho2} is precisely the class of chordal thick forests.
+Condition~\ref{item:monochromatic} is equivalent to a $G$ having a 2-subcolouring. \end{proof} Thus the graph class considered in~\cite{Stacho} is precisely the class of chordal thick forests.
 In our notation, we have shown that $\thksf{\sB|\sC_\triangle}=\thksf{\sF|\sC_\triangle}$.

+Note that, if $G$ is chordal, its links must be a cobipartite chordal graphs.
+These are cochain graphs, since the complement is bipartite and has no $\bar{C_4}=2K_2$ so is a chain graph.